jrmoulton/tmux-sessionizer/README.md

 Use `tms --help`

 ```
-Scan for all git folders in specified directorires, select one and open it as a new tmux session
+Scan for all git folders in specified directories, select one and open it as a new tmux session

 Usage: tms [COMMAND]